wardd64/GrandUnityUtilCollection/README.md

 # Introduction

 The aim of the GUUC is to independently add functionality to Unity that should really have been included in the default product.
-Saving, Loading, Comrpessing, Math, Physics, manipulating Vectors, Quaternions, Transforms and much, much more.<br/>
+Saving, Loading, Compressing, Math, Physics, manipulating Vectors, Quaternions, Transforms and much, much more.<br/>
+GUUC will provide such functions while not being as intrusive as Unity frameworks and typical closed-source asset packs.
+In the mean-time, any fancy utility functions you made for your games in the past can find a new life in new games as long as you're willing to share!<br/>
 Anyone can contribute to GUUC, with the community working together we will make the lives of Unity devs around the world a bit easier.

 # Making use of GUUC